 Sign up for a Free 30 Day Trial of G Suite Business and get Free Admin support from Google Certified Deployment Specialists.

-Google Apps for Business is software that you can access anywhere from a computer, tablet, or smartphone as long as you have an Internet connection.
-It uses what is commonly called cloud computing or “software-as-a-service” where the software resides on a server on the Internet.
+G Suite is web based software that you can access anywhere from a computer, tablet, or smartphone as long as you have an Internet connection.
+It uses what is commonly called cloud computing or software-as-a-service where the software resides on a server on the Internet.
 You access this software via a secure link over the Internet.

 Google's Business Apps allow you to have all the functionality of the software without having to support a more powerful computer to run it.
 You no longer need a server because you are using Google's servers when you need them.

 Cloud computing is seamless to users.
-Most users won't even notice that they are accessing Google Business Apps from offsite.
+Most users won't even notice that they are accessing G Suite from offsite.
 In fact, the only computer they have to us is their own to use Google Business Apps.

 Your data is your own.
 You own it; you access it.
 You maintain it.
-It's part of the contract you sign when you sign on for Google Business Apps.
+It's part of the contract you sign when you sign on for to G Suite Business.

 One bonus is that you no longer have to worry about your data security on servers.
 Google has top-notch security and protects your data from hackers.
 They use SSL and encrypt each browser session.
 Google's reliable data centers makes your data available whenever you need it.
 No more worrying about downtime.
 Cloud computing enables a seamless transition between servers, so you don't have to worry which server does what.
 All you need to do is use the applications.